data-illustrateur/data-illustrateur.github.io/content/gallery/boston-weather/index.md

 dataset: "/app/csv/bostonWeather.csv"

 ---
 This range chart shows daily maximum, minimum and mean temperatures for a year in Boston.
-[Original visualization](http://weather-radials.com/) by [Timm Kekeritz](http://kekeritz.com/) of (Raureif)[https://raureif.net/] was in the Polar space, we demonstrate how to create similar designs in the Cartesian space.
+[Original visualization](http://weather-radials.com/) by [Timm Kekeritz](http://kekeritz.com/) of [Raureif](https://raureif.net/) was in the polar space, we demonstrate how to create similar designs in the Cartesian space.

 First, we draw a vertical line (by holding down the Shift key), set its stroke width to 3, then repeat it by "date".